- Seed Exchange

 Germination Guide Overview

-This guide provides recommendations for germination of over 7300 seeds listed in the seed exchange of the Ontario Rock Garden & Hardy Plant Society, accumulated since 1995.
+This guide provides recommendations for germination of over 7300 seeds listed in the seed exchange of the Ontario Rock Garden & Hardy Plant Society between 1995 and 2013.
 For each species, a single germination technique has been chosen from several successful approaches for dry seed stored 6 months @ 20°C, except where noted.

 While this data is based primarily on the experience of ORG&HPS members, we have also relied extensively on methods described by Norman Deno (Seed Germination Theory and Practice), Dr. Pavel Slaby ( www.kadel.cz/flora ) and Tom Clothier ( http://tomclothier.hort.net) and Gene Mirro, an authority on lilies.
 We are continuing to collect complete data on many species.